va3c/viewer/va3c-viewer-html5/readme.md

 * Uses the DOM to provide very deep editing and control access to the imported models.
 * Opens for editing and manipulation any Three.js HTML files
 * Opens for editing.js, json, .obj, .stl, .dae, .wrl, and vtk files.
 Coming soon: .gltf
-	* Currently file open is 'hard wired' to specific links
-	* Currently File open dialog only opens JSON files
-	* This issue will be fixed ASAP
 * Load a new drawing or insert new objects into current drawing
 * Save the current state to a new JSON file